songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 ### 1. Introduction

-Yeti DNS Project is a live DNS root server system testbed which is designed and operated for experiments and testing.
-It is curious for many people how it works under a environment which is a pure IPv6, with more than 13 NS servers, with multiple signers, and testing ZSK/KSK rolling.
-One Key issue here is about the large DNS response, because many Yeti experiments lead to produces large DNS response (even more than 1600 octets).
+[Yeti DNS Project](https://yeti-dns.org) is a live DNS root server system testbed which is designed and operated for experiments and testing.
+Many people are curious how it works under an environment which is pure IPv6, with more than 13 NS servers, with multiple signers, and testing ZSK/KSK rolling.
+One key issue here is large DNS responses, because many Yeti experiments lead to large DNS responses - even more than 1600 octets.

-Why Large DNS response is relevant and How DNS handles the large response is introduced comprehensively by Geoff's recent article in APNIC blog [ref TBD].
-(Thanks Geoff!:) In additional in his article, a scoring model is proposed and applied it to evaluate current 13 DNS root servers how they handle large response.
-Triggers by Geoff's work, an intuitive idea is formed to score the Yeti DNS root server system using the same testing and metrics.
+Why large DNS responses are relevant and how DNS handles large responses is introduced comprehensively by Geoff's articles published in the APNIC blog [_Evaluating IPv4 and IPv6 packet fragmentation_](https://blog.apnic.net/2016/01/28/evaluating-ipv4-and-ipv6-packet-frangmentation/) and [_Fragmenting IPv6_](https://blog.apnic.net/2016/05/19/fragmenting-ipv6/) (thanks Geoff!).
+More recently, Geoff published a pair of articles examining the root servers system behavior, [_Scoring the Root Server System_](https://labs.apnic.net/?p=915) and [_Scoring the DNS Root Server System, Pt 2 - A Sixth Star?_](https://labs.apnic.net/?p=924).
+In these articles, a scoring model is proposed and applied it to evaluate current 13 DNS root servers how they handle large response.

+Triggered by Geoff's work, we formed the idea of scoring the Yeti DNS root server system using the same testing and metrics.
 The results are summarized in this document.

-### 2. Reply the testing on IANA DNS Root Server
+### 2. Repeat the Tests on the IANA DNS Root Servers

-We firstly repeat the testing on IANA DNS root server.
-It is expected to confirm the test result and looking for any new findings in different vantage points and metrics.
-Using the same approach we dig queries against each root servers with a long query name for a non-existent domain name like this to get a response of 1268 octets:
+We first repeat the testing on the IANA DNS root servers.
+It is expected to confirm the test results, but may show some new findings from different vantage points and metrics.
+Using the same approach we use the [<tt>dig</tt> command](https://en.wikipedia.org/wiki/Dig_(command)) to send queries against each root servers with a long query name for a non-existent domain name like this to get a response of 1268 octets:

     dig aaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa +dnssec @198.41.0.4    +bufsize=4096

-And what we see from each root server is shown in Table 1.
+And what we see from each root server is shown in **Table 1**.

 | Root | Response size(v4) | Truncate (v4)| Fragment (v4) | TCP MSS (v4) |Response size(v6) | Truncate (v6) | Fragment (v6) | TCP MSS (v6)|